nasa-gibs/worldview/doc/config/tour_stories.md

 * **type**: Use `wildfire`, `volcano`, `snow`, `sea-and-lake-ice`, `iceberg`, `water-color`, `dust-and-haze`, `severe-storm`, `man-made` or `critical` to set the display styling of the story.
 Each story will have a color and icon associated with it's type.
 If left blank, the story styling will default to dark blue and a world icon.
 * **description**: A description of the story displayed to the end user when hovering the story's box on the overview modal.
 * **backgroundImage**: The background image shown on the story overview modal.
 This image should be **396px x 396px**, a JPG/JPEG, GIF or PNG, and optimized in size for the web.
 If no image is provided, a NASA logo will be shown as a placeholder.
-* **backgroundImageHover**: The image shown when overing the background image on the story overview modal.
+* **backgroundImageHover**: The image shown when hovering over the background image in the story overview modal.
 This image should be **396px x 396px**, a JPG/JPEG, GIF or PNG, and optimized in size for the web.
 If no image is provided, no roll-over image will appear.
 * **readMoreLinks[]**: To display links for additional reading at the end of story modal, an array of objects should exist with the following properties:
   * **title**: The name of the link being displayed.
   * **link**: The url of the link being displayed.

-## Full Example
+### Full Example

 ```json
 {